 From the illustration presented, and for a straightforward answer, it is clear that the ultimate purpose of accounting is to provide information to different users.
 The users utilize the information in making economic decisions.

 It can actually be depicted from some definitions made by accounting bodies.
 According to the American Institute of Certified Public Accountants (AICPA):

 And then, we have another definition – one which has been in use for a long time already – by the American Accounting Association (AAA).

 Both of the above definitions and the very nature of accounting suggest its basic purpose – to provide information needed by users in making economic decisions.

 Here's a list of the different types of information provided by accounting reports.
 These things will be clearer when you get to the tutorials on Financial Statements.
-For now, it is sufficient (and good) to know what information we are talking about.
+For now, it would be good to be familiar with what kind of information we are talking about.